Spinal muscular atrophy | Muscular Dystrophy Queensland

 How is the name derived?

-There are a number of types of SMA, you can find out more here:
+There are several types of SMA.
+You can find out more here: MDA – Types of SMA

 We are here to support you